hoangduytran/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

    * - ``surface_uv_coordinate``
      - *2D Vector*
      - *Curve*
-     - Used to describe curve attachment locations on a mesh surface, typically used for hair use cases.
+     - Used to describe curve attachment locations on a mesh surface, typically used for the hair system.

    * - ``crease_vert``
      - *Float*